conal/reify-core-examples/readme.md

 ## Try it out

-*   You'll need [graphviz](http://www.graphviz.org/) for rendering the circuit diagrams.
-For instance, "brew install graphv" on Mac OS, if you have [homebrew](http://brew.sh/) installed.
+You'll need [graphviz](http://www.graphviz.org/) for rendering the circuit diagrams.
+For instance, "brew install graphviz" on Mac OS, if you have [homebrew](http://brew.sh/) installed.

-*   Install with `stack build`, and run with `stack exec reify-core-examples`.
+    stack build
-*   Run examples with `reify-core-examples`, assuming that `~/.local/bin` is in your path.
+    stack exec reify-core-examples

 If you're on Mac OS (or another OS that supports "open") and if everything is working, you'll see one or more displayed PDFs.
 The PDF gets saved in out/.
 Edit Main.hs to enable/disable test examples and add new ones.